 By definition, hazing is any intentional, knowing, or reckless act, occurring on or off the campuses of TTUHSC, by one person alone or acting with others, directed against a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in any organization whose membership consists primarily of students.
 Consent and/or acquiescence by a student or students subjected to hazing is not a reasonable defense in a disciplinary proceeding.
-Hazing incidents may be reported using the TTUHSC Reporting Form located on the TTUHSC Student Affairs website.
-Additional information regarding Hazing may be found at the Student Affairs Hazing website.
+Hazing incidents may be reported using the <a href="https://doi.org/10.1007/journal-incommons.org/10.1007/jour